-Parameter Mandatory or Recommended Description and Recommended Value DBHEAP Recommended Amount required depends on the amount of memory available and the traffic volume.
-Recommended value: 5,000 or higher Note: The default DBHEAP value is inadequate.
-LOGFILSIZ Recommended Refer to the topic Log Configuration on page 42.
-Recommended value: 65536 if configuring 20 transaction logs of 256 MB (65536 4 K pages) LOGPRIMARY Recommended Number of primary transaction logs.
-Refer to the topic Log Configuration on page 42.
-Recommended value: 20 LOGSECOND Recommended Number of secondary transaction logs.
+Parameter Mandatory or Recommended Description and Recommended Value LOGSECOND Recommended Number of secondary transaction logs.
 These are allocated by UDB when UDB cannot reuse any of the primary logs due to active transactions.
-Refer to the topic Log Configuration on page 42.
-Recommended value: 12 NUM_LOG_SPAN Recommended Refer to the topic Log Configuration on page 42.
+Refer to the topic Log Configuration on page 41.
+Recommended value: 12 NUM_LOG_SPAN Recommended Refer to the topic Log Configuration on page 41.
 Recommended value: LOGPRIMARY - Safety buffer DFT_DEGREE Recommended Sets the default degree of parallelism for intrapartition parallelism.
-In general, online transactional applications such as Gentran Integration Suite typically experience a high volume of short queries that do not benefit from parallel queries.
+In general, online transactional applications such as Sterling Integrator typically experience a high volume of short queries that do not benefit from parallel queries.
 Recommended value: 1 - Disable intrapartition parallelism DB2LOCK_TO_RB Recommended Recommended value: STATEMENT Database Code Set Mandatory Recommended value: UTF-8